 **Tye may or may not be the aforementioned mysterious boy with orange and black striped hair. . . .
 Okay, I lied, Tye is totally the aforementioned mysterious boy with orange and black striped hair.

-Possible Pairings: White Cat by Holly Black, Compulsion by Martina Boone, City of Bones by Cassandra Clare, The Demon’s Lexicon by Sarah Rees Brennan, Guardian of the Dead by Karen Healey, Once a Witch by Carolyn MacCullough, The Devil and Winnie Flynn by Micol Ostow and David Ostow, Dust Girl by Sarah Zettel
+Possible Pairings: White Cat by Holly Black, Compulsion by Martina Boone, City of Bones by Cassandra Clare, The Demon’s Lexicon by Sarah Rees Brennan, Guardian of the Dead by Karen Healey, Once a Witch by Carolyn MacCullough, The Devil and Winnie Flynn by Micol Ostow and David Ostow, It Wasn’t Always Like This by Joy Preble, Dust Girl by Sarah Zettel

 Exclusive Bonus Content: Another reviewer raised the issue that the Princeton library in the book uses the Dewey Decimal classification system instead of Library of Congress.
 (The actual Princeton seems to use an amalgam of Library of Congress and classification systems made specifically for the Princeton libraries.)
 This change did not bother me for several reasons: first it’s a fantasy, second LoC is way hard to navigate, and third I just like Dewey better.
 It is a superior system.
 If you don’t think agree at least now you’ve been warned.